Xieons-Gaming-Corner/.github/profile/README.md

 ![XGC Banner](https://avatars.githubusercontent.com/u/150181405?s=200&v=4) <!-- Replace with an actual banner image -->

 Greetings from Xieon's Gaming Corner!
 We are more than just a gaming community; we're a diverse group of gamers, hobbyists, artists, and developers united to create memorable experiences.
 Our community is supported by our dedicated staff, and we appreciate any contributions from our members.

+## Cheating/Sportsmanship/Fair Play

+>* At Xieon's Gaming Corner (XGC), we uphold the principles of fair play, sportsmanship, and integrity within our community and associated games, particularly within the realm of Pokémon.
+While there may be debates on what constitutes cheating or acceptable behavior, we maintain a staunch stance against cheating, glitches, modified software, modified hardware, and the use of third-party devices, especially within the context of Pokémon gameplay.

+> * We believe in transparency and honesty in all interactions.
+If you choose to generate Pokémon or engage in any other non-standard practices, it is imperative to inform your opponent beforehand.
+This ensures that both parties can make informed decisions about their gameplay experience, whether to proceed as is, make adjustments, or opt out altogether.

+> * XGC adamantly opposes the distribution of illegal Pokémon within our community.
+Any such Pokémon are exclusively created by XGC for internal purposes, such as content creation or early model reveals.
+We do not condone the use of illegal Pokémon in official tournaments, and we strongly discourage members from bringing Pokémon obtained from our trade bots to such events.
+While we recognize the need for change within the Pokémon community, particularly regarding outdated tournament policies, we believe in upholding existing rules and regulations.
+Advocating for change should not come at the expense of fair competition or the integrity of the game.

+> * In summary, at Xieon's Gaming Corner, we prioritize fair play, sportsmanship, and honesty in all aspects of our community and associated games, fostering an environment where members can enjoy gaming responsibly and respectfully.

 ## About Us 🎮

 * Xieon's Gaming Corner is a vibrant community that brings gamers together across various platforms, genres, games, countries, sexes, ages, and races, and we are proud of our diversity because, at the end of the day, our differences don't mean anything - it's whoever gets the W that matters.